darkwizard242/devopsubuntu1804/README.md

 OpenJDK 64-Bit Server VM (build 25.181-b13, mixed mode)`
  * _etc.._

+All of the tools have been preset to run at boot time using the `init` system, so you don't have to worry about doing that and can instantly get on to working with these awesome tools!

 ## 3. Virtualizing `devopsubuntu1804` on Vagrant
 This section covers easy to use steps to get started with downloading and virtualizing `devopsubuntu1804` virtual environment.